 Jay Jaffe at FanGraphs has an interesting piece on all of the Major Leaguers who had their team options declined this year.
 When Alderson and his team get to work next week, these players will be a part of a pool of available talent for the Mets to try to fix all of the problems with the current roster.
 Just looking through the names on this list there are a few guys who seem at least worth a poke to me.

 Among the pitchers, Corey Kluber would be an interesting choice on a real incentive-heavy deal.
 He has a big recent injury history, and will be 35 next year, but was really good as recently as 2018.
 He can be a real lottery ticket if it comes together.
-Charlie Morton, about to turn 37, has been effective up until this weird season, and has always been very good in the playoffs.
+Charlie Morton, about to turn 37, has been effective up until this weird season and has always been very good in the playoffs.
 Brad Hand and Darren O’Day would be obvious targets for the bullpen, although Hand could be out of the Mets' price range for relievers.
-Steve Cishek is another guy who endured a tough season, but is an interesting guy to look at.
-He's was good through 2019.
-He'll turn 35 next year, but doesn't rely on velocity to pitch well.
+Steve Cishek is another guy who endured a tough season but is an interesting guy to look at.
+He was good through 2019.
+He'll turn 35 next year but doesn't rely on velocity to pitch well.

 I have less interest in anyone on that position player list.
 Former Met Daniel Murphy will be 36, plays first base now, and hasn't had a great offensive season since 2018.
 Daniel Descalso might be of some interest as a versatile utility guy, but I think the Mets have better options on their own roster now.
 Dee Gordon offers a lot of speed and a below-average bat.
 Howie Kendrick has been very productive with the Nationals, but will turn 38 next year and doesn't seem like a good fit with the current Mets roster.
 Kolten Wong is the biggest name, but no real fit, either.

-In the New York Post today, Yankees beat writer has a piece on why both the Yankees and Mets might pursue free agent pitcher Trevor Bauer.
+In the New York Post today, a Yankees beat writer has a piece on why both the Yankees and Mets might pursue free-agent pitcher Trevor Bauer.
 The upgrade Bauer would provide to the Mets starting pitching would be obvious, but I think I have a different take on the guy than most.

 Anyway, I'm so much looking forward to next Monday and watching things start to play out.
 It will provide fodder for discussion in this space throughout the offseason.
 In the meantime, please stay safe, be well and take care.
 Let's go Mets!